saeedkhatami/YTTT/README.md

 ## long term todo:

-- youtube explorer with download option
+- youtube explorer application with some options